Usage

 --ignore-mpns IGNORE_MPNS

-select secondary supplier.
-View by executing KiABOM with '--list-suppliers' option.
+select preferred supplier.
+View supported suppliers with the '--list-suppliers' option.

 -d, --download-datasheets